jappeace/offertex/README.md

 certain kind of configs.

-I'll probably keep developing this application for as long there is demand for it (A local buisness owner asked me to do this, and since software isn't his focus I decided to just opensource it, maybe sombody can get some use of it besides him)
+I'll probably keep developing this application for as long there is demand for it (A local business owner asked me to do this, and since software isn't his focus I decided to just opensource it, maybe somebody can get some use of it besides him)

+# License stuff
+Note that the offer.tex file itself isn't licensed under GPL, its just a reference input file.
+Having to share changes to it would be rather annoying because this is different for everyone else.

+The variable folder is configuration to, so also not licensed under GPL.

+This is also the reason why the hard dependencies should be moved out sooner rather than later, because making changes to them would require  sharing, but they're basically configuration.
+I'm not gonna do it now though because I have no more time left.